Sudhanshu-Ambastha/Responsive-Landingpage-Reactjs-Scss/README.md

-# Responsive Landing Page with React.js & Scss
+# Responsive Landing Page with React.js & Sass

 This project is a responsive landing page built using React.js.
 It is based on a design available on [Free CSS](https://www.free-css.com/assets/files/free-css-templates/preview/page259/aria/).
 The landing page features a header, main content section, and a footer.
 The main content section includes various sections such as About, Links, Tools, and Partners.